syriusbughunt/Linux_malicious_hiding_techniques/README.md

 ## 0x00 : Introduction on Linux processes

 What Exactly is a 'process' ?
 A process is compiled source code that is currently running on the operating system.
 Today we will explore the details about a particular operating system; Linux.
 All processes have a process id or **PID**.
 Processes that start at system startup and keep running forever are called **daemon** processes or **daemons**.
 These **daemons** never die, unless you kill them.
-Those **daemon** processes  seems like a great way for malicious users to keep their malwares running :smirk:
+Those **daemon** processes  seems great for malicious users to keep their malwares running :smirk:

 ## 0x01 : Discovering the running processes on your system